glynis/weatherGeeklet/README.md

 weatherGeeklet
 ==============

 This Geeklet written for GeekTool is meant to display the weather status integrated with the wallpaper.
+It includes the weather.sh bash script, an example of the weather.xml file, the cloud_360.png to be placed over the geektool, and four weather status PNG files (clear, partlycloudy, cloudy, and rain), as well as current.png.
+I plan to add winter weather, but it hasn't snowed since I started working on this project.

 The while loop, which runs silently and indefinitely once every 1 hour, first pulls information from Wunderground.com and outputs it to an XML file (named weather.xml).